-Subalpine fir Christmas trees grow in the wild at higher altitudes.
+Subalpine fir 2020 LIMITED SUPPLY ORDER EARLY Christmas trees grow in the wild at higher altitudes.
 They are popular for their natural unique unpruned look.
-This is our 2nd best selling tree and has gained much popularity in the last few years becoming the new trendy tree.
+This is our best selling tree and has gained much popularity in the last few years.
 This fir is popular for homes with tall or vaulted ceilings since the trees are tall and skinny.
+The subalpine are sometimes thick as the one pictured others are more sparse with open space between branches.
 They are fragrant with a mountain pine smell.
 The subalpine has great needle retention.
 Because there is spacing between the branches, it is great for hanging ornaments.
 Since these trees grow in the wild they are very hearty and take abuse well.
 This tree is popular for stringing lights while laying on the ground since it is lightweight and can then be lifted by one person.
 You can expect your Subalpine fir to stay fresh with proper watering and care for up to 8 weeks after being cut.
 This tree is absolutely stunning when each branch is dressed only in white lights.

 A Lodgepole Pine is named for its common use in the building of teepes.
 It is the most unique, economical and longest lasting tree we offer.
 The trunk is narrow straight and tall.
 They grow wild in higher altitudes.
-The lodgepole does not send off a pine smell like the other varieties of trees.
-The Lodgepole pine has not yet gained popularity thus making it an attractive purchase for those wishing to display something different since they usually are not found on tree lots, however it is our 2nd best selling tree.
+The lodgepole does not send off a strong pine smell like the other varieties of trees.
+The Lodgepole pine is not a traditional Christmas tree.
+This makes it an attractive purchase for those wishing to display something different.
 Many of the lodgepoles have beautiful pinecones attached which act as great natural ornaments.
 The needles are 1-1/2 to 3 inches long, and have the best needle retention of all our trees.
 This is the funnest tree for our children who cant wait to undecorate after Christmas.
 After the ornaments and lights are off they like to spread peanut butter on the pinecones and press a handful of birdseed to the pinecones.
 The pine is then staked upright into the backyard which is appreciated by winter birds for a tasty meal and cover till spring.

 living trees and wreaths